How to tackle your first log home addition.

 Is it difficult to match up logs?
 Is any special staining required to make sure they’re consistent with the rest of the home?

-Matching logs can be a challenge.
+Matching logs may be a challenge, when adding on to a log home.
 Your existing walls may have had several years for logs to shrink and walls to settle.
 Joints between your new logs may initially match those in the existing walls when the addition is finished but be out of place after several years of shrinkage.
 Attempting to predict shrinkage and size logs is tricky because logs aren’t always predictable.

 When adding a solid log addition to a solid log house, it’s best to set posts where the two meet and attach the logs to the post rather than each other.
 This allows the addition to respond independently to shrinkage and settlement.
 Points of attachment between the new and old buildings always pose some risks for air- and water-tightness, and energy efficiency.
 A weather-tight union requires skilled carpenters with experience working with logs.